Kalispera Greece Anafi.

 The monastery Moni Kalamiotissa is below the arrow.

 There are relatively plenty of rooms for such a small island.
 Many pensions are new and of high standard.
 Rooms are available for rent in the port, in Chora and at Klisidi beach.
-Letter of rooms usually meet up in the port when the ferries put in, except in August when all rooms on the island are booked up.
+Room owners usually meet up in the port when the ferries put in, except in August when all rooms on the island are booked up.
 If you are going to Anafi in August you must book ahead, there is no point to take a chance, believe me, I've tried.
 Apollon Village Hotel is a very popular small hotel.
+Panorama Rooms are also good, and if you want to stay with a pool, choose YPSELI Anafi's hive.

 Book Apollon Village Hotel here »